 Dividend growth did slow in 2009 compared to the prior years but ramped up the very next year.
-NextEra’s dividend has compounded at a rate of 9.8% over the last decade.
-Shares currently yield 1.8%.
+NextEra’s dividend has compounded at a rate of around 10% over the last decade.
+Shares currently yield 2.3%.

 Valuation & Expected Returns

-We feel that a five-year target multiple of 24.5 times earnings-per-share more properly values the company, as this is still a premium to most peers in the sector and accounts for NextEra’s leadership position in renewable energy.
+We feel that a five-year target multiple of 24 times earnings would be fair, as this is represents a premium to most peers in the sector and as this accounts for NextEra’s leadership position in renewable energy.

-Our target multiple implies that multiple reversion could be significant in the coming years.
-Shareholders could see valuation reduce expected total returns by 6.6% through 2026 if the stock were to trade with our target price-earnings ratio.
+Our target multiple implies that multiple compression will be a very minor headwind to total returns going forward.
+Shareholders could see valuation reduce expected total returns by 0.2% per year through 2028 if the stock were to trade with our target price-to-earnings ratio at that point.

 Fortunately, earnings growth and dividend yield will also contribute to total returns.
 We believe that the company’s extensive renewable portfolio, in addition to its growth prospects and competitive advantages, will allow NextEra to grow at a rate of 7.5% per year over the next five years.